 The eastern Mediterranean ain't bad either, although my limited experience suggests a significant step down from the Red Sea.
 The Roman harbor at Caesarea is an exceptional two-fer: it combines the archaeological world with the undersea world.
 A marked trail on the seafloor makes for an exceptional visit.
 Try not to hyperventilate in your excitement.

-Complete dive packages are sold by outfitters in Jordan, Israel, and Egypt.
-I have not done an extensive dive oriented trip, but I do recommend a daytrip to qualified divers as a nice "add on" to a study- or pilgrimage tour.
+We do not do exclusive dive-package trips, but I do recommend extensions to qualified divers as a nice "add on" to a study- or pilgrimage tour.

 Watering camels at the Spring of Lawrence, Wadi Rum, Jordan.